work with me

 "Holly" Whyte was, in many ways, an anthropologist by proxy.
-He observed how people used the public spaces of New York City and came to some impactful conclusions - the least of which was applied to the now-famous Bryant Park pictured here.
+He observed how people used the public spaces of New York City and came to some impactful conclusions on behavior in our urban environments.

 Through direct observations of how people move through space, interact with the built environment, and socialize with each other (physically and now digitally), it was possible to improve urban planning and policy to create cities for people.
 And it still is.

 I strive to continue this work wherever I go, constantly observing my surroundings in order to better understand human behavior in cities.
-When we think of these places as our habitats as a species - I believe we can make them better for everyone.
+When we think of these places as our habitats as a species the city takes on a new meaning.

 ETHNOGRAPHY OF PLACE